dartmouth-cs98/dartmouth-cs98.github.io/slides/04_design/index_slides.md

 ???
 * you can storyboard out the interactions and behaviors
 * in some cases like AR you probably want to do both!
+* think through every step in the storyboard - might the old person trip on the eldercare robot in the dark?

 ---